 Strawberries, Roses and Birthday Celebrations...

-and are looking quite the picture.
+Despite the cold weather we have been having some of my old tea roses are still in full bloom and are looking quite the picture.
 I picked a lovely bunch of Archiduke Joseph to fill a new enamel jug I had bought on Friday.
 There is always a lot of debate as to whether Archiduke is a different rose to Monsieur Tillier but I believe they are different roses because I grow both and the flowers take on different colours under the same weather conditions.
 They are both very beautiful and very easy to grow.

 Tuesday, July 24, 2007